Gladius006/FlashcardApp/README.md

 ---

-## 📱 Screenshots

-> Add your screenshots here after running the app on a device or emulator.

----

 ## ✨ Features

 - 📖 **Quiz Mode** — Flip through flashcards one at a time with a clean card-based interface